-Dates for the 4 Camps
+Dates for the 4 Camps for 2023 TBC Soon!

 A one week adventure in the UK wilderness for young adults who want to discover their visionary potential and help build a better future for our world*

 – 15-17 or 18-30 and hungry to make a change in the world we live in?

 – Want to take ownership of your future and live life on your terms?

 – Up for a week-long wild adventure with up to 12 other visionary young adults, living off-grid (no electricity), immersed in nature?

 – Able to pay £550 (Note: we have several discounted Supported & Bursary places available, see below)